SereneCoder/ios-first-app/README.md

 # ios-first-app
-This is my first app that i've ever built in ios
+This is my first app that i've ever built for IOS